 Limitation on occupation outside the company: The Red Eléctrica Group respects its employees engaging in outside activities or services, provided that it does not result in a loss of efficiency or productivity in the job, and that the resources, working hours or facilities of the Group companies are not used for such purposes.
 Also, services will not be rendered in any entity related to the electricity sector, to avoid conflicts of interest, and business relationships will not be maintained with companies in which there are personal or family interests, without reporting to management.
 Proper treatment of confidential information.
 If by reason of work an individual has confidential or inside information it must not be used for its own benefit.
 Improper use thereof may put the company in a situation in which its reputation or economic situation may be affected.
-In those cases in which it is considered to be necessary, specific confidentially agreements will be signed for each project or specific action.
+In those cases in which it is considered to be necessary, specific confidential agreements will be signed for each project or specific action.
 Professionals having access to this type of information may not enter into transactions based on that confidential information or transfer it to third parties for this or any other purpose.
-The definition of "inside information" and the kinds of behaviour that affect the securities markets are contained in the Internal Regulations of Conduct in the Securities Market.
+The definitions of Conduct in the Securities Market.
 In case of doubt in this regard, the "Oversight Body" for the aforesaid regulations is to be consulted.
 Confidential information will be protected against being inadvertently disclosed to outsiders.
 If any confidential information is to be transmitted electronically, it must be properly protected.

 Limitation on the acceptance of gifts, loans or invitations: In no case may gifts, loans, entertainment and/or invitations be accepted from individual or legal third persons related to activities of the company that may result in a loss of independence and fair dealing with the various stakeholders, particularly customers and suppliers.
 Employees will refrain from accepting gifts of any kind that they may receive from customers, suppliers, shareholders, etc. of the Group having a value of more than 150 euros each.
-If, the aforesaid limit being exceeded, it is impossible or difficult to return the gift, it will be made. available to the Group for corporate volunteer work, thus to collaborate in solidarity initiatives.
+If, the aforesaid limit being exceeded, it is impossible or difficult to return the gift, it will be made. available to the Group for corporate volunteer work, thus to collaborate in solidarity initiaties.
 Limitation on ownership or participation in the capital of companies: Holding a significant financial interest in companies with which the Electric Group maintains or is in the process of establishing commercial relations will be avoided.
 As an estimated reference, the figure of 3% of the company's capital or shares is provided.
 In doubtful cases, the company's management is to be consulted.

-D. .7 Is more t than one aroup Company Listed i n Spain?
+D.7.
+Is more than one group Company Listed in Spain?